Information on this page is for anyone who wants to know more about how a diagnosis of dementia is made.

 If you, or someone close to you, are given a diagnosis of dementia, you may have many questions about what to do next.
-It is important to ask your doctor about local services that can help you and your family.
-You might be entitled to benefits and other types of support.
+You can ask your doctor about local services that can help you and your family.
+You may be entitled to benefits and other types of support.
 For further advice you can contact one of the organisations listed in our Support section.